Erin McLeod: Växjö DFF

 On November 18, 2018, McLeod returned to the Damallsvenskan with Växjö DFF ahead of the 2019 season.
 She made her debut for the club on February 9, 2019, in a 1–0 Svenska Cupen defeat to Göteborg.
 She made her first league appearance on April 17, 2019, playing 16 minutes against Linköpings FC before substituting off injured.

 Orlando Pride

 On February 14, 2020, McLeod returned to the NWSL, signing for Orlando Pride on a one-year contract with an option for an additional year.
 With preseason and the ensuing NWSL schedule canceled due to the COVID-19 pandemic, McLeod was unable to feature for Orlando in 2020 after the Pride were also forced to withdraw from the return to play 2020 NWSL Challenge Cup following multiple positive COVID-19 tests among both players and staff.
 On January 24, 2023, Orlando announced McLeod would be departing the club to relocate to Iceland, the home country of wife and teammate Gunnhildur Jónsdóttir following their marriage earlier in the month.

 Loan to Stjarnan

 On August 14, 2020, McLeod joined Icelandic Úrvalsdeild team Stjarnan on loan for the rest of the season.

 Stjarnan

 In January 2023, McLeod re-signed for Stjarnan.

+Halifax Tides FC

+Having initially planned on retirement, McLeod was approached by Northern Super League side Halifax Tides and signed in October 2024.
+McLeod played in the club's inaugural match on April 26, 2025, a 4-1 defeat to the Calgary Wild.
+Having sustained a season-ending injury in June, on Wednesday September 3rd, 2025, she announced her retirement from professional soccer.
+She took on the roles of technical consultant and head of player development for Inter Halifax Soccer Club, and serves on the NSL advisory group.